Navajo wells produced oil, natural gas and helium in the 1950s.

-Joseph Heslet, a part-time prospector from Pennsylvania, drilled a few unsuccessful wells that showed traces of oil.
-His effort caught the attention of exploration companies, including several arriving from the 1901 giant oilfield discovery at Spindletop Hill in Texas.
-In 1905, a wildcat well was drilled in the Chino Valley, 20 miles north of Prescott, that reached a depth of 2,000 feet before being abandoned.
+At the start of the 20th century, Joseph Heslet, a part-time prospector from Pennsylvania, drilled several unsuccessful wells that showed traces of oil.
+His efforts caught the attention of other exploration companies, including several that arrived from the 1901 giant oilfield discovery at Spindletop Hill in Texas.

-A well drilled in 1906 in Graham County by A. C. Alexander was abandoned as a dry hole at 1,400 feet.
-Other exploration attempts followed, most lacking knowledge of the emerging science of petroleum geology.
-There would be 50 more years of Arizona dry holes.
+More exploration attempts followed, most lacking knowledge of the emerging science of petroleum geology.
+The result would be five decades of drilling unsuccessful wells — Arizona dry holes.

 Arizona became the 30th petroleum-producing state on October 13, 1954, with a natural gas well.

-“The first producing well in Arizona was drilled by Shell Oil Company in 1954 on a surface structure known as the East Boundary Butte anticline,” proclaimed a 1961 report by the Arizona Oil and Gas Conservation Commission.
-That well found natural gas and a small amount of oil.
+“The first producing well in Arizona was drilled by Shell Oil Company in 1954 on a surface structure known as the East Boundary Butte anticline,” proclaimed a special report by the Arizona Oil and Gas Conservation Commission.
+The well found natural gas and a small amount of oil.

 One candidate for the first Arizona oil well, according to the report, was Humble Oil Company’s No. 1 E Navajo well, drilled in 1958 near the Shell Oil natural gas well.
 Although initial oil production was from the same formation (Hermosa), “subsequent production showed increasing gas,” and by 1961 it was considered a natural gas well.